How fast is 36Mb broadband?

 - Connecting more than 10 devices at once

 You needn't worry about speed when it comes to simply surfing around the internet for things to look at, read, or interact with on social media.
 36Mbps is way faster than the speed required for doing this, and everyone in your household can be doing these things at once on a connection at this speed with no problems at all.

 Text-only emails will be sent instantaneously with fibre.
 You shouldn’t have too much trouble sending emails with chunky attachments either.
 Most email clients have a limit for the size of a file you can send, and this limit is usually well below what an entry-level fibre service can comfortably send.

-Using a slow connection to send cash between accounts or pay bills can be a bit nerve-wracking, but you shouldn’t have any of these worries with 36Mbps broadband so feel free to budget, save and move money around as you please.
+Using a slow connection to send cash between accounts or pay bills can be a bit nerve-wracking, but you shouldn’t have any of these worries with 36Mbps broadband, so feel free to budget, save and move money around via your online bank as you please.